WesAllenInc/irelandpay-analytics-pulse/README.md

 There are several ways of editing your application.

-### Use Lovable

-Simply visit the [Lovable Project](https://lovable.dev/projects/4b033916-b832-4ca8-a0c9-cc8d7f2c46b7) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 ### Use your preferred IDE

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)